astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Exports projectFileRenamerConfiguration data to a file other than the master projectFileRenamerConfiguration file.
+Exports configuration data to a file other than the master configuration file.

 ##### Parameters